mmrrqq/ba_spheretracer/README.md

-A Realtime-Spheretracer developed for my bachelors thesis.
+A realtime spheretracer developed for my bachelors thesis.
-Can render primitives as well as distance fields which can be computed from meshes using a compute shader.
+Does render primitives as well as distance fields which can be computed from meshes using a compute shader.

 ## howto